BIO 5101 C655 Zoology

 -

-Increased heart rate to pump more blood
+Increased metabolic rate to generate more heat.

 -

-Decreased metabolic rate to conserve energy
+Decreased heart rate to conserve energy

 Explanation